New Jersey Butterfly Club

 • Leader: Dennis Briede

 Friend of the club Dennis Briede has once again offered to host the club for a leisurely walk through his meadows, which he maintains for insect pollinators, birds, and herps.
-Leonard’s and Ocola skippers are always possible.
-If we fail to see Leonard’s at Mount ‘n’ Meadow we can drive a short distance to Camp Mohican Road and walk along a utility line easement.
-Port-a-potty available at White Lake and indoor bathroom at Mount ‘n’ Meadow.
+Leonard’s and Ocola skippers are fair possibilities.
+If we fail to see Leonard’s at Mount ‘n’ Meadow, we can drive a short distance to Camp Mohican Road and walk along a utility line easement where we will have a better chance at Leonard’s.
+Port-a-potty available a few miles away at White Lake and indoor bathroom at Mount ‘n’ Meadow.

 Cape May